noseka1/noseka1.github.io/source/_posts/2016-06-26-deploying-kubernetes-on-openstack-using-heat.markdown

 categories: cloud devops
 ---

+**Update 6/19/2018:** The openstack-heat kube-up provider used in this tutorial was [removed](https://github.com/kubernetes/kubernetes/pull/58021) in Kubernetes version 1.10.
+If you want to install Kubernetes 1.10 or later on OpenStack, this tutorial won't help you.

 Want to install Kubernetes on top of OpenStack?
 There are [many ways](http://kubernetes.io/docs/getting-started-guides/) how to install a Kubernetes cluster.
 The upcoming Kubernetes 1.3 release comes with yet another method called [OpenStack Heat](http://kubernetes.io/docs/getting-started-guides/openstack-heat/).
 In this article, we're going to explore this deployment method when creating a minimum Kubernetes cluster on top of OpenStack.

 <!-- more -->